 All required documents including your FAFSA application, tax transcripts (if required), and other documents requested by the financial aid office must be received by the following priority deadlines:

 |Summer II 2014 (Academic)||June 13, 2014|

-If you complete your FAFSA and turn in all requested documentation before the priority date, we will have your financial aid file completed and awarded and ready to pay for tuition, fees, room and board, books, etc when bills are due.
+If you complete your FAFSA and turn in all requested documentation before the priority date, we will have your financial aid file completed and ready to pay for tuition, fees, room and board, books, etc. when bills are due.
 While FAFSA applications and other paperwork will be accepted after these dates, failure to meet these priority deadlines could result in your aid not being ready to pay your bill by the payment deadline.
-This means you will need to make other financial arrangements with the business office to avoid losing your classes for non-payment.
+This means you must make other payment arrangements with the TC Business Office to avoid losing your classes for non-payment.

 Simply completing the FAFSA by the deadline is NOT considered a complete file because there may be more information required beyond the FAFSA application.

 Check for missing documents:

 The federal government selects about half of FAFSA applications for a process called “verification” in which colleges must confirm (verify) the self-reported information you provided on the FAFSA.
 To check for missing documents for the 2014-2015 (Fall) FAFSA, you should log in to the new Texarkana College Online Financial Aid System.